patrick-llgc/Learning-Deep-Learning/paper_notes/pseudo_lidar_e2e.md

 #### Overall impression
 This paper's main idea largely overlaps with that of [pseudo ldiar](pseudo_lidar.md).
 The main problem with pseudo-lidar is the noise (i.e., depth inaccuracies, long tails) in the reprojected 3d point cloud due to blurry boundaries.
 [Pseudo lidar ++](pseudo_lidar++.md) proposes to use sparse depth measurement to alleviate this problem, while this study uses 2D and 3D bounding box consistency (similar to [deep3DBox](deep3dbox.md)).

-**However there is a major problem with the current approach.** The idea of trying to predict a correct 3d bbox from a noisy point cloud is not optimal and t**he 3d box prediction get even "contaminated" from the 2d-3d bbox consistency**.
+**However there is a major problem with the current approach.** The idea of trying to predict a correct 3d bbox from a noisy point cloud is not optimal and **the 3d box prediction get even "contaminated" from the 2d-3d bbox consistency**.
 A better way is to finetune the point cloud generation process as well.
-This requires propagating the depth gradient to the depth net.
+This requires propagating the depth gradient to the depth net. --> see [depth coeff](depth_coeff.md) for a solution!

 [Pseudo-lidar++](pseudo-lidar) tackles this fundamental problem and achieves better performance, but it requires supervision from sparse depth measurements.